Having some sales problems?

 5. Problem: You're Spending Too Much Time on Unqualified Prospects.

-In a year, unqualified prospects can eat up thousands of hours.
-Ideally, every prospect who reaches out to the sales team will be qualified.
-Although it’s hard to reach perfection, the right strategy can ensure 90% of all prospects are qualified.
+In a year, unqualified prospects can eat up thousands of hours of a sales team's time.
+Ideally, every prospect who reaches out to the sales team will be thoroughly qualified.
+Although it’s hard to reach perfection, the right strategy can ensure that most of your prospects are sales-qualified before you reach out.

 Solution